 If we want to parametrize one or more dimensions using polynomials, numerical stability demands that the domain must be normalized.
-Moreover, a fit using higher polynomial orders is dangerous if ordinary polynomials serve as base functions; therefore Chebyshev polynomials are a better option (see Appendix A).
+Moreover, a fit using higher polynomial orders is dangerous if ordinary polynomials serve as base functions; therefore Chebyshev polynomials are a better option.